How To Change Your YouTube TV Location (And Bypass Content Restrictions)

 Why is YouTube TV showing the wrong location?

-YouTube TV may be showing the wrong location if you frequently access the service outside your Home Area from a different device than the one you initially set up.
+YouTube TV may display the incorrect location if you frequently access the service outside your Home Area from a different device than the one you initially set up.
 You may need to remedy this by updating your location settings.

 Does YouTube TV block VPNs?

-YouTube TV may block VPN connections.
+YouTube TV may block VPN connections based on its list of known VPN IP addresses.
 If that’s the case, you’ll likely get the error message “YouTube TV VPN proxy detected.”
-However, there are ways to bypass VPN blocks
+However, there are ways to bypass VPN blocks.
+A popular hack to change your YouTube TV location without a VPN is to use a GPS spoofer.

 Bottom line

-YouTube TV streaming has allowed many people to cut the cable cord.
+YouTube TV streaming has enabled many people to cut the cord on their cable.
 Still, there are some settings you’ll need to be familiar with so that you can adjust the permissions as needed.

-Knowing how to use YouTube TV more efficiently will give you the best viewing experience.
+Knowing how to use YouTube TV more effectively will provide the best viewing experience.
 If you travel and will need to bypass region blocks to view channels outside your home area, it’s a good idea to invest in a reliable VPN service.
 The best VPNs for YouTube TV will help keep your online activity private and protect you against internet hackers while streaming your favorite YouTube TV programs.

 Customizable Coverage That is Simple to Use